phac-nml/irida/doc/administrator/upgrades/index.md

 jdbc.url=jdbc:mysql://localhost:3306/irida_prod_test?sessionVariables=wait_timeout=57600
 ```

 Modify `57600` to some appropriate timeout value (in seconds).
 Once you've made this modification, you will have to go through the instructions above on recovering from an error before restarting the upgrade.
+Once the upgrade is complete, you can remove this variable from the connection string and restart IRIDA to reset to the default database timeout value.